cnumr/best-practices/chapters/BP_037_en.md

 ### Description

-By default, all resources (images, videos, iframes, etc.) of a web page are downloaded, event if the user do not display then, for instance if they are outside the viewport.
+By default, all resources (images, videos, iframes, etc.) of a web page are downloaded, event if the user do not display them, for instance if they are outside the viewport.
 To avoid this, the lazy loading technique can be used : elements with this attribute will be loaded only when they become visible on the screen.